leahvelleman/fasola.ly/README.md

 `\roundHeads`.

 ### MIDI output
+There is one special feature in both `fasola.ly` and `doremi.ly` that is relevant only if your score generates MIDI output.

 In some singing traditions, the sixth degree of the minor scale is raised in some pieces.
 This raised sixth is rarely written.
 To generate a printed score without accidentals, but raise the sixth degree in the MIDI output, use